SUPLA/supla-domoticz/README.md

 ```
 To validate if Domoticz is running visit http://localhost:7070

-To validate id jSuplaServerMock is running do this:
+To validate if `jSuplaServerMock` is running do this:
 ```sh
 curl -X GET "http://localhost:7071/api/v2.3.0/server-info" -H  "accept: application/json"
 ```